Meet Our Staff

 Karen Hall, Community Liaison/Visitor Services

-Karen was raised in Western North Carolina, playing often in the Great Smoky Mountains National Park.
+Karen was raised in Western North Carolina, playing often in nearby Great Smoky Mountains National Park.
 While in NC, Eastern Screech Owls and Whippoorwills were her nightly fix, sitting on the porch with grandparents and parents.
-Her formal education is as an ethnobotanist, working with Cherokee people in NC and OK.
+Her formal education includes degrees in biology, botany and plant physiology.
+Her dissertation studies focused on ethnobotany, working with Cherokee people in NC and OK.
 She is also an excellent naturalist, working to learn nature in her new home, the Pacific NW.
-When not learning more about her new home, Karen works as an artist, creating hand dyed goods with natural dyes – an excellent extension of her plant chemistry expertise.
+When not trying to know nature here, Karen works as an artist, creating hand dyed goods with natural dyes – an excellent extension of her plant chemistry expertise.
 Having set up the Master Naturalist program for SC, Karen comes to us with significant experience in organizing, managing and growing adult education programs.
 Karen serves as Community Liaison for the center, assisting with day-to-day operation of the office and supporting the work of administrative and program staff.
 On most days, Karen is the voice on the other end of the phone, welcoming you to the center.